AshishSharma1221/CookBook/README.md

 #This is a Music App for Capstone Final Project.

-Group Members:
+GOLDENMUSIC

+Group Name: Group B (Cross-Section):
-Ashish Sharma,
+Ashish Sharma
-Pawandeep Singh,
-Bala Gayathri

 The app contains following features:
 1) Multi screen feature using tab navigation.